NagyD/SDLPoP/doc/Readme.txt

 Q: How do I (re)compile it?
 A:
 Prerequisites for all platforms:
-	Make sure that you have the development versions of the "SDL2", "SDL2_image" and "SDL2_mixer" (since SDLPoP 1.13) libraries installed.
+	Make sure that you have the development versions of the "SDL2" and "SDL2_image" libraries installed.

 Windows:
 	If you are using Dev-C++: